Church of St Mary and St Melor, Amesbury: Monastery connections

 The relationship between the church and the 10th-century Amesbury Priory or its 12th-century successor, Amesbury Abbey, is uncertain.
 The only archaeological evidence of the monasteries comes from construction work in 1859–1860 when extensive medieval foundations, including a richly tiled floor, were found immediately north of the mansion built on the abbey's land (also now called Amesbury Abbey).

 Early antiquaries – notably Canon Jackson in 1867 – considered the building to be the priory church, interpreting the signs of structures formerly attached to its north side as including a cloister.
 C. H. Talbot disagreed in his 1900 paper for the Wiltshire Archaeological and Natural History Society, using records of the destruction of the priory church after the Dissolution, and sparse evidence for the continuation of a parish church thereafter.
 He concluded that the priory church was separate from the parish church, while speculating that the male members of the order may have used the parish church alongside the townsfolk.

 The Victoria County History chapter on the abbey and priory (1956) supports the presence of two churches, and has an outline description of the convent's church, with its lead-covered spire.
 However, the listed building description, originally by Historic England in 1958, has no reservations in stating that the church is the "Abbey church of the Order of Fontevrault".

 Pevsner (published 1975) is noncommital, commenting that the church is distant from the mansion site, but too large to be the parish church.

 In 1979, John Chandler reviewed the evidence and supported the existence of two churches.
 He postulated that the prioress and nuns who arrived in 1177 at first occupied the existing buildings on the north side of the church, and by 1186 moved to a new church and convent on the site of the future mansion; soon after this the prior and his brethren arrived and used the older site, sharing the church with the town.
 The male community is known to have dwindled away during the 15th century.
-The former vicarage to the northeast (now demolished) is thought to have been part of the monastic buildings, and the absence of graves to the north of the church may be significant.
+The former vicarage to the north-east (now demolished) is thought to have been part of the monastic buildings, and the absence of graves to the north of the church may be significant.

 The Royal Commission on the Historical Monuments of England published in 1987 a study of the relationship between the priory and the present church.
 They consulted, amongst other sources, papers in the Longleat archive concerning the acquisition of the abbey's land by Edward Seymour and his agents' reports on demolition of the buildings.
 They concluded that there were two churches, and the existing building was either always simply the parish church (its generous size explained by the importance of Amesbury as a royal manor); or that the crossing and chancel were rebuilt in the 13th century to accommodate the male brethren.
 Since records of the priory church show dimensions almost the same as the present church, they postulate that the 13th-century design was copied from the nuns' church.